 In 2011, Kilchoman filled some of these casks for the first time, which were made by the Dias cooperage in Portugal.
 It quickly became apparent that the Kilchoman distillate developed exceptionally well in this type of cask.
 Thus, from year to year, more and more STR casks were filled and for the future one has even envisaged a regular STR release.

 In May 2019 the first STR Cask Matured Edition was released.
 For this release of 14.500 bottles Anthony Wills selected 43 STR Hogsheads, which had been filled in 2012.

-Since then, a good dozen STR cask finish releases have followed, in which the whisky was initially aged on average for 7-8 years in a bourbon barrel and then matured for a few months in an STR hogshead.
-Especially with a series of casks whose contents had been distilled on May 12, 2011 and which were bottled in 2020/2021 with different STR finish times ranging from 8 to a further 21 months, one can wonderfully trace the development of Kilchoman whisky in STR casks.
+Since then, more than twenty STR cask finish releases have followed, in which the whisky was initially aged on average for 7-8 years in a bourbon barrel and then matured for a few months in an STR hogshead.
+Especially with a series of casks (No. 224-234/2011) whose contents had been distilled on May 12, 2011 and which were bottled in 2020/2021 with different STR finish times ranging from 8 to a further 21 months, one can wonderfully trace the development of Kilchoman whisky in STR casks.

 What does Kilchoman whisky from the STR cask taste like?